Code-Institute-Submissions/user-centric-frontend-2/README.md

 can quickly find things.
 The website is subtle and at the same time eye-catching.

 #### Color Scheme
-- The most common colors used throughout the site is white, black, gray and purple. **
+- The most common colors used throughout the site is white, black, gray and purple.
     - The colors of the hero-image on Start is black, white and gray, which suits well for the aikido theme since you practise with a black hakama and a white training suit.
     - The purple was inspired by the nicley colored hero-image on the Schedule page, and the color of the cards there matches the image.
     Purple is also added to the Start page here and there, for keeping a "red" line(in this case a purple line) throught the website, to keep consistency with the colors.
-    - The contact form in the Contact page, matches that the pink flowers and the red details on the house displayed in the page's hero-image.
+    - The contact form in the Contact page, matches the pink flowers and the red details on the house displayed in the page's hero-image.

 #### Typography